binaryage/totalspaces-web/coming-features.md

 ## Mountain Lion

 We intend to fully support Mountain Lion.
-Version 0.9.9 adds experimental support.
-There are some known issues, including that some windows may temporarily disappear from the overview grid after exposé has been used.
+Version 0.10.0 adds beta support.
+There may be some minor issues, please report anything you find on [GetSatisfaction](http://getsatisfaction.com/binaryage)